charan3125/Internship_Project/README.md

 -Trying to progress to achieve the target.

--I am using python library "opencv2" as it comfortable in terms of code complexity.others are using 'java-videoCapture','matlab',etc..
+-I am using python library "opencv2" as it comfortable in terms of code complexity.others ways are 'java-videoCapture','matlab',etc..